 This would not be the last pandemic that we will experience.
 H5N1 bird flu outbreak has been recently reported in Hunan, China.
 The Philippines have already reported cases of H5N6 bird flu in Nueva Ecija quails.

-Rental income from residential leasing properties would provide you with a financial buffer to weather the pandemic storm.
+Rental income from residential leasing properties, like that of the iDorm brands, would provide you with a financial buffer to weather the pandemic storm.